mrspcbr/mrspcbr/README.md

 # 👋 Hello there!

-<p>I'm <strong>Mister Spacebar</strong>, a remote full-stack (almost 😬) developer.
-While I'm not ape-ing into projects, You can find me in my lounge <a href="https://t.me/spacebarlounge">Spacebar Lounge</a> on Telegram discussing about stuff to build and tokens that might moon.
+<p>I'm <strong>Spacebar</strong>, a remote full-stack (almost 😬) developer.
+While I'm not ape-ing into projects, You can find me on Telegram discussing about stuff to build and tokens that might moon.

 I also build fun stuff along the way.
 Most of my work are published on Github and other platforms.
 You can find them below as well.
 If you're working on something, feel free to reach out for a collab.